NCBI-Hackathons/ncbi-cloud-tutorials/BLAST tutorials/README.md

 The Basic Local Alignment Search Tool (BLAST) finds regions of local similarity between sequences.
 Using command line and Python-based features, we can do even more with BLAST.
 In this tutorial, we demonstrate how to use some of these features.
 We will use Jupyter notebooks that work in-browser, allowing you to skip setting up the proper environment locally.

-Before you launch the notebooks, note that:
+Before you launch the Jupyter notebook, note that:

 * They might take a few minutes to launch.
 You can click the "show" button to the right of "Build logs" to see the launch progress.
 * The notebooks will not work in Internet Explorer or Microsoft Edge.
 Please use a different browser, such as [Google Chrome](https://www.google.com/chrome/browser/).